Fariv/whatsapp-clone/README.md

 <br />
 First add firebase config in a file in src folder naming "firebaseConfig.js" <br />

-It is a gitignored file so you have to add your own firebase confif file. <br />
+It is a gitignored file so you have to add your own firebase config file. <br />

 ## Available Scripts